sbrosinski/jenuecom/content/poems/hero.md

 But I remained polite.
 I didn’t know why he was so angry.
 And he wasn’t going to tell me.
 So I tried to comfort him.
 It’s okay.
 You’re okay.
 And now that you’ve said what you needed to say, I hope you feel better.

 Because in the end.
-It doesn’t change the fact that he’s still my hero.
+It doesn’t change the fact that he cured me.
 He made me well.
 He can break me.

 Whore